perdidor/Arduino-MDB-UART/README.md

 # Get Started
 It will be simple to repeat, all components are available and cheap.
 "PCB LayOut Designer 6.0" software required to view and edit PCB design file "mdb-rs232.lay6".
-You can use any other Atmega PLC with this code, having 2 hardware UARTs on board.
-AtMEGA1284P-PU recommended for beginners as it has DIP (through-hole) design, which is more friendly for assembling and soldering.

 PCB design included is one-sided FR4 70x80mm: